astuder/CounterLib-Energia/README.md

 CounterLib leverages timer peripherals and uses I/O as external clock input for a 16 bit counter.
 Using a Timer instead of interrupts allows to count very fast pulses.

+For suggestions, questions, or just showing off what you've built with this library, there's a thread on 43oh: http://forum.43oh.com/topic/8870-hardware-counter-library-for-msp430/

 ## Installation

 To install this libray in Energia, copy the folder "CounterLib" into "<user home>/Documents/Energia/libraries"